 Dogs like Labradors, Huskies and German Shepard have a shedding season and these breeds have a double coat.
 The top coat is what you see and feel on the outside.
 They undercoat is shorter and softer.

-Most dogs have year round shedding where they lose their hair on a regular bases.
-A de-shedding groom can assist with the management of a dogs coat.
+Most dogs have year-round shedding where they lose their hair on a regular basis.
+A de-shedding groom can assist with the management of a dog’s coat.
 All dog shed their coat, some of them more than others.
 It is frustrating for all of us no matter how much we love our dogs.
 It is part of the natural life cycle of the coat.
-We can only manage it, not stop it completely.
+We can only manage it, not stop it completely